SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 Accessing and Modifying a Dictionary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can access and modify a dictionary through its methods and properties,
+You access and modify a dictionary through its methods and properties,
 or by using subscript syntax.
 As with an array, you can find out the number of items in a ``Dictionary``
 by checking its read-only ``count`` property: